 I’ve worn white anti-embolism stockings in the hospital before.
 Are those the same as graduated compression stockings?

-No, there is a difference between them.
-The white stockings most often used in hospitals are designed for immobile patients confined to a bed for a prolonged period.
+No, there is a difference between the two.
+The white stockings, called TEDs, are most often used in hospitals and are designed for immobile patients confined to a bed for a prolonged period.
 Designed exclusively for resting legs and the prevention of blood clots while lying, they aren’t meant for active patients.
-Ready-made graduated compression stockings offer the proper support for daily usage, wear, and activity.
+Remember, TEDs are for beds!
+Ready-made graduated compression stockings offer the proper support for daily wear and activity.

 Washing instructions vary by brand so be sure to check each garment’s package or label before laundering.

 In general, most manufacturers suggest hand washing and line drying.
 Do not use bleach, softeners, or other additives.